 BIO102 Concepts in Biology

-Prerequisite: Reading proficiency Concepts in Biology is a non-laboratory course covering concepts common to all life forms.
+Concepts in Biology is a non-laboratory course covering concepts common to all life forms.
 This course focuses on structural and functional human systems.
-Students cannot apply both BIO101 and BIO102 toward graduation.
+Students can apply only BIO101, BIO102, or BIO103 toward graduation.
 (F,S,Su,O)